Barcelona

 Will Saint Augustine and the Butterfly Block end up like Casa Orsola?

-Missing collaboration from other cities?
+Is there a lack of collaboration from other cities?

 — I believe that all administrations should commit themselves as the City Council does.
-In Barcelona there is a policy of reintegration and of removing people from the street, and other towns not only do not have it, but have also allowed themselves the luxury of closing day centers.
+In Barcelona there is a policy of reintegration and of removing people from the streets, and other towns not only do not have it, but they have also allowed themselves the luxury of closing day centers.
 This is a problem for the country and, therefore, the scale of the solution must be for the country.

 Have you found understanding on the other side of Plaça Sant Jaume?